GERD: Esophageal Erosion and UlcersSkip to the navigation

 - H2 blockers, such as cimetidine (Tagamet) and famotidine (Pepcid).

-- Surgery.
-Fundoplication surgery is the most common surgery used to treat GERD.
+The most common surgery to treat GERD is fundoplication surgery.
 During surgery, the upper curve of the stomach (the fundus) is wrapped around the esophagus and sewn into place so that the lower portion of the esophagus passes through a small tunnel of stomach muscle.
 This surgery strengthens the lower esophageal sphincter, which stops acid from backing up into the esophagus as easily.
 This allows the esophagus to heal.